peterweckend/FoodFriendly/README.md

 * creating a user-friendly way for restaurants to manage their pages and menus
 * creating an algorithm to dictate what restaurants appear on the featured page (ex: a combination of sponsored restaurants and restaurants that the app thinks the user would enjoy)
 * open up the application for other dietary needs, such as gluten-free, pescatarian, etc.
-* overall immproved UI/UX across the board
+* overall improved UI/UX across the board